-During the course of the year the student will be met by their Student Adviser, and will be offered regular contact and meetings with Student Advice Manager and Student Guidance Advisor to monitor how things are going.
+During the year, the student will be met by their Learner Development Worker and will be offered regular contact and meetings with Student Advice Manager and Student Guidance Advisor to monitor how things are going.
 On leaving the student will be offered pre exit interview to discuss next steps.